Why are My Tomato Flowers Falling Off and Not Making Fruit?

 - Put up some shade cloth (30% is a good option) over the plants to help cool them off a bit.
 This can be removed when temps drop back down to below 85-90°F.

 - Best to follow the feeding label on the fertilizer and do not use ones that have high amounts of nitrogen on the label.
-A good balanced all-purpose fertilizer is a good choice for feeding your tomato plants.
+A good balanced all-purpose fertilizer is a good choice for feeding your tomato variety in the garden bed.

 - Practice crop rotation and do not put Nightshade plants (tomatoes, peppers, potatoes...) in the same bed year after year.